Some Reminders of Conflicts

 This casemate is of type FW3/23.
 During World War II, these bunkers were used for the defence of the United Kingdom against a possible enemy invasion.
 They were built in 1940 and into 1941.
 The personal who manned this defensive position were billeted at Gipping Farm with the Carter family.

-Ena’s daughter remembered being told by her Mum that the men had the use of the Gipping Farm dinning room which was underneath the Carter’s bedroom so they were here when it was a change of shift.
+Ena’s daughter remembered being told by her Mum that the men had the use of the Gipping Farm dining room which was underneath the Carter’s bedroom so they were here when it was a change of shift.
 The soldiers did their own catering etc. It is thought there would have been a searchlight in the vicinity.o.

 This map helps to locate the position of a WW2 ‘Y’ station receiving post.
 (Grid Ref TM 08219 59814.)
 It was in position by January 2nd 1941 and used Direction Finder technology to home in on VHF signals to either locate enemy aircraft or for RAF navigation.
 The station was most likely a hexagonal wooden tower about 6 m tall with a concrete base with aerials on the roof.
 We don’t think even the base remains.
 The 1939 survey gives us 4 local people who may have been involved in its operation: Percy Kerry (age 32, Civilian RAF telephone operator), James Lects (age 34 civilian DF operator), Leopold Denny (age 27 telephone attendant) and Walter Kerry ( age 29, telephone operator civilian RAF DF Station.